 Removing and donning protective clothing and equipment

 We all have a responsibility to wash our hands.
-However when you have been using any sort of protective equipment it is particularly important after you have been wearing it, and that you comply with any instruction provided by your employer.
+However, washing your hands is important when you are using any sort of protective equipment and particularly important after you have been wearing it and that you comply with any instruction provided by your employer.